Be a critical member in a team of social justice advocates! The Public Justice Center seeks an attorney to join its Human Right to Housing Team.

 The Public Justice Center (“PJC”) and the Human Right to Housing Project

 The Public Justice Center pursues systemic change to build a just society.
 Founded in Maryland in 1985, the PJC uses legal advocacy tools to pursue social justice, economic and racial equity, and fundamental human rights for people who are struggling to provide for their basic needs.
 The PJC is a civil legal aid office that provides advice and representation to low-income clients, advocates before legislatures and government agencies, and collaborates with community and advocacy organizations. www.publicjustice.org.

 The Human Right to Housing Project seeks the realization of a human right to housing that is fair, affordable, habitable, and accessible, with security of tenure and cultural adequacy.
 The Human Right to Housing Team develops and implements its project priorities with the goal of dismantling white supremacy and advancing race equity.
-Project attorneys and paralegals provide legal services to low-income tenants in eviction and habitability cases, collaborate with community organizing partners to build tenant power, and advocate in state and local legislatures and government agencies for tenants’ rights.
-The attorney will report to the lead attorney of the housing team.
-This position is made possible by a one year grant focused on providing legal representation and outreach to tenants facing eviction in Baltimore City in the wake of COVID-19.
-We will seek and hope to get additional funding to continue the position.
+Attorneys provide legal services to low-income tenants in eviction and habitability cases, collaborate with community organizing partners to build tenant power, and advocate in state and local legislatures and government agencies for tenants’ rights.
+Recent team successes include:

-COVID-19 Info: As long as there is a state of emergency during the pandemic, this position and most PJC positions will be working remotely most of the time, and will be required to come to the office, the courts, or other public meetings only as necessary.
+COVID-19 Info: This position is partly remote and partly in the office and at court.
+Our current policy provides that staff will be required to come to the office, the courts, or other public meetings as necessary, but policies concerning COVID-19 may change as the situation changes.
 The PJC is providing PPE for employees and guests and maintaining other risk reduction measures in the office.

 - Providing legal advice and representation to low-income tenants facing eviction;